scilla/voice-transcription/README.md

 # Voice Transcription

 A small Python utility to transcribe audio/video files using OpenAI's transcription (diarized) model.
-It scans the `sources/` folder, lets you choose a file, extracts audio when needed, splits long recordings into chunks, and saves a diarized transcription to `transcription.txt`.
+It scans the `sources/` folder, lets you choose a file, extracts audio when needed, splits long recordings into chunks, and saves a diarized transcription to `output/<source-name>.txt`.

 ## Features